scratchblocks/scratchblocks/README.md

 If you want to build your own language pack, use `scratchblocks.loadLanguage(lang)` where lang is the contents of `src/locales/lang.json`.

+## Adding a language

-Please note that scratchblocks **requires** some [additional words](https://github.com/tjvr/scratchblocks/blob/master/locales-src/extra_aliases.js) which aren't in Scratch itself (mainly the words used for the flag and arrow images).
+Each language **requires** some [additional words](https://github.com/tjvr/scratchblocks/blob/master/locales-src/extra_aliases.js) which aren't in Scratch itself (mainly the words used for the flag and arrow images).
 I'd be happy to accept pull requests for those!
+You'll need to rebuild the translations with `npm run locales` after editing the aliases.

+New languages should be added to [the dropdown on the website](https://github.com/scratchblocks/scratchblocks.github.io/blob/master/index.html#L56), as well as [the page for local development](https://github.com/scratchblocks/scratchblocks/blob/master/index.html#L84).

 # Development